 This caters to frequent-use business clients, customer-service call centres, government agencies and organisations needing rapid response interpreting support in over 24 languages core languages.

-On-demand OTP and VRI interpreters are connected within minutes using a secure, state-of-the-art telecommunications platform.
-This platform can interface with integrated call centres, frontline employees or mobile phone users in the field to enable smooth communication between the interpreter and two or more parties via a secure conference call.
-You need never be unable to communicate in a foreign language again.
+Interpreters are connected within minutes using a secure, state-of-the-art telecommunications platform.
+The system can interface with integrated call centres, frontline employees or mobiles in the field to enable smooth communication between the interpreter and two or more parties via a secure conference call.

 Understanding The Role of an Interpreter